araamz/road-citizen-inspector-public/README.md

   <img src="media/logo.png" alt="Road Citizen Inspector logo" width="200">
 </p>

-Road Citizen Inspector (RCI) is a software platform developed as part of the master's thesis **â€œCitizen Infrastructure for Traffic Monitoring Using LoRaWAN Technologyâ€** at the University of Nevada, Reno in May 2026.
+Road Citizen Inspector (RCI) is a software platform developed as part of the master's thesis **"Citizen Infrastructure for Traffic Monitoring Using LoRaWAN Technology"** at the University of Nevada, Reno in May 2026.

-The thesis is available through ProQuest and can be accessed using the [University of Nevada, Reno ProQuest Dissertations and Theses guide](https://guides.library.unr.edu/pqdt-unr).
+The thesis is available through ProQuest and can be accessed using the [University of Nevada, Reno ProQuest Dissertations and Theses](https://guides.library.unr.edu/pqdt-unr) library.
 It provides a detailed description of the system architecture and microservice design.
 A high-level overview of the software architecture is shown below.

 <p align="center">
   <img src="media/overview.png" alt="Road Citizen Inspector software architecture" width="500">